Close Menu

 The Vogt House: Iowa City’s Literary Landmark

 This Queen Anne-style home on Newton Road hides a big literary history.
-Known as the Vogt-Unash House, this Queen Anne-style home housed Vonnegut and his growing family during his time teaching at the prestigious Iowa Writers’ Workshop from 1965 to 1967.
+Known as the Vogt-Unash House or the Kurt Vonnegut House, this Queen Anne-style home housed Vonnegut and his growing family during his time teaching at the prestigious Iowa Writers’ Workshop from 1965 to 1967.

 Built in 1880, the house features a distinctive corner tower, decorative woodwork, and a welcoming front porch—typical Queen Anne elements.
 While teaching at the Workshop, Vonnegut lived here with his first wife Jane and their children, occupying the upper floor while the owners resided below.